-Amongst the residents in the category housing facility (Bellahøj) with a mix of ACT-citizens and mentally ill residents, there are mixed opinions about living in the communal housing unit.
-The residents all express satisfaction with their apartments and generally also express that they appreciate the contact with other residents in the house.
+Amongst the residents in another of the communal housing units (Communal housing I) with a mix of ACT-citizens and mentally ill residents, there are mixed opinions about living at the places.
+The residents live in independent apartments with full facilities (kitchen and bathroom) and the interviewees at this place generally express satisfaction with their apartments.

-One interviewee in the category housing unit describes how at first she wanted to live in an independent flat.
+One interviewee in the communal housing unit describes how at first she wanted to live in an independent flat.
 However, then she got second thoughts as she had previously been evicted following a period of turmoil and heavy substance abuse after her boyfriend died.
-At the same time she has severe health problems, and she describes how she expressed a preference to move into the category housing unit.
+At the same time she has severe health problems, and she describes how she expressed a preference to move into the communal housing unit.
 She says:

-"I actually think it would be best for me to move into a communal house, where there is staff and so, so that I can get some help.
+Interviewee: "I actually think it would be best for me to move into a communal house, where there is staff and so, so that I can get some help.
 I am very ill, I have an inflamed pancreas, and I have colitis, stomach ulcer, cirrhosis of the liver, a weak heart, and reduced lung function and so on.
 I was afraid the same would happen again, that I would sit cooped up in my apartment.
 I was not a dry alcoholic back then, so I knew that if I moved into an apartment it would all be the same again.
-So I said it would be best if I moved into a shared house, and explained to them, what I have just told you.
+So I said it would be best if I moved into a common house, and explained to them, what I have just told you.
 They could see that, so we agreed...and I asked about how it worked, because I did not want to move into a communal house if it was something with sitting and eating together, or if you did not have your own kitchen or room, or if they could just come and lock themselves into my apartment, or if I just got a small room as it is in some group homes, where you get a tiny room.
 So I asked how it was, and it all sounded fair, I would have my own toilet and bath, and my own kitchen and should do my own cooking, and they could not just lock themselves in - just in case it smelled like death and they got a suspicion that I lay dead in here, or they had not seen me for a long time and did not know where I was.
 I thought that sounded fair enough.
 It was also one of the reasons why I wanted to live in a group home.
-Not that I am afraid of dying, but I don't want to die, but I am not afraid of dying, but I am not afraid of dying, and I knew I could never do that alone in an apartment, and sitting alone.
+Not that I am afraid of dying, but I don't want to die, but I am not afraid of dying.
+I am not afraid of dying, but I am afraid of the pain, and all which comes along.
+I would also like to stop drinking, and I knew I could never do that alone in an apartment, and sitting alone.
 I would also like to learn to know new people, people who were not drinking, and I was told that many out here have had the same problem like me, and that many were dry now and stabilized the way I am too, now.
 So we ended up agreeing that to begin with I could move out here, and then we would see."